How many Stanley Cups does Sidney Crosby have

 2015-16 NHL Season

-It took six years for the Penguins to finally make their way up to their next Stanley Cup finals where they face the San Jose Sharks.
-This was after their being knocked out at the conference semi-finals in the 2009-10 season, disappointing playoffs and Crosby’s injuries during the 2011-13 seasons.
+It took the Penguins six years to reach the Stanley Cup playoffs, where they will face the San Jose Sharks.
+This followed their elimination in the conference semi-finals in 2009–10, as well as the terrible playoffs and Crosby’s injury in 2011-12 and 2012-13 seasons.

-Sidney Crosby also dominated the playoffs and Stanley Cup final recording 36 goals and 49 assists in that season.
-He went further to win the most valuable player award that year.
+Sidney Crosby also dominated the playoffs and Stanley Cup final that season, tallying 36 goals and 49 assists.
+He went on to win the title for most valuable player that year.

 2016-17 NHL Season